reactorlabs/RhoVec/semantics.md

   * `E_Subset1_Nothing_Assign`: The entire vector is replaced by a new one.
     * If the replacement vector is too short, it gets recycled.
 If it is too long, it gets truncated.
-    * A warning is emitted if the length of the index vector (including duplicates) is not a multiple of the length of the replacement vector.

   * `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`: Elements
     selected by the index vector are replaced by the corresponding right-hand